akgulebubekir/PdfSharp.Maui/Readme.md

 > - Gradient background color support (`LinearGradientBrush` and `SolidColorBrush`)

 ### Limitations
-> - Images renders only Jpeg format (It converts PNG to JPEG automatically)
-> - CustomFont provider can be set only once (PdfSharp limitation)
-> - It does not support `RadialGradientBrush`
+> - It does not support `RadialGradientBrush` yet.

 ### ListView & CollectionView Rendering